-Is your organization prepared for direct sourcing?
+Is your organization prepared for Direct Sourcing Recruitment?

 • Your organization already has forecasting and workforce planning in place.

 • You’re planning to recruit large numbers of contingent workers with similar skill sets.

 • You’re looking to control and capitalize on your employer brand.

 • You suspect you’re spending too much on recruitment costs and require visibility into where dollars are being spent.

 Once your organization has taken the time to complete the necessary work planning, you may have decided direct sourcing isn’t the best strategy.
 However, insights gleaned from your work can still help improve your current program.

 At this time, it’s important to reconnect with your Managed Services Provider (MSP) to review their objectives and metrics of success and how they align with your organization’s current and future sourcing strategies and work goals.

 Becoming a client of choice with an attractive employer brand